itsreallydrew/nft-demo/README.md

 ### What I learned

 I learned how to encode NFTs and store the data on-chain.
-This was very interesting and exposed me to some new techniques that I was nor previously aware of.
+This was very interesting and exposed me to some new techniques that I was not previously aware of.
 I am excited to be able to expand upon this knowledge and apply it to situations in the real world.

 The code below is something I am the most proud of.
-It demonstrates how I was able to break up the SVG file to for random generation of the background color and text color.
+It demonstrates how I was able to break up the SVG file for random generation of the background color and text color.
 I used this as an opportunity to challenge myself.

 ```javascript
     string svgPartOne =